 Children of all ages are welcome.
-There are limited facilities for them (a baby cot and highchair are complimentary if needed, extra beds are extra cost) because the owners don't want to turn the castle into a 'family hotel', but we think the right children would love the pool and gardens, not to mention the castle setting and historical re-enactments using lead figurines.
+There are limited facilities for them (a baby cot and highchair are complimentary if needed, extra beds are extra cost) because the owners don't want to turn the castle into a 'family hotel', but we think the right children would love the two pools and the gardens, not to mention the castle setting and historical re-enactments using lead figurines.
 It's close enough to the beach and outdoor activities like walking and cycling to suit children of most ages.

 Babies (0-1 years), Children (4-12 years)

 The Garden Rooms can fit 1 rollaway bed for a child; the Garden Suites can fit 2 children on a double sofabed, which might or might not work, depending on your kids.
 Some of the Dali Rooms are connected, making them ideal for families.
-There is a supplement for extra guests
+There is a supplement for extra guests.

 Babysitting is available with advance request.

-The property is on top of a hill and there are some steep drops; there are also a lot of steps and an unguarded pool, so we'd say it's better not to bring toddlers.
+The property is on top of a hill and there are some steep drops; there are also a lot of steps and two unguarded pools, so we'd say it's better not to bring toddlers.